vtex-apps/render-runtime/docs/README.md

 ### `navigate`

-A _function_ that must be used to make a client-side navigation.
+A _function_ that must be used for client-side navigation.

 **Function param:**